Electric Scooter Safety [7 Tips That Will Save Your Life]

 Matt standing next to his Xiaomi M365 Pro electric scooter and holding an electric scooter helmet

-My name is Matt Trajkovski.
-I love electric scooters, and electric vehicles in general.
-I like doing a lot of testing, reviewing, and research on various electric scooter models and brands, following our proprietary rigorous editorial and testing process developed here at EScooterNerds, looking for great value and performance, both through data and experience.
+I am Matt Trajkovski, the owner and main editor of EScooterNerds.
+I love electric scooters, and electric vehicles in general, and I’ve been involved in the industry for more than 10 years.
+I enjoy testing, reviewing, and research on various electric scooter models and brands, following our proprietary rigorous editorial and testing process developed here at EScooterNerds, looking for great value and performance, both through data and experience.
 All of the content published on this blog goes through a rigorous review and editorial process, and our product reviews not only include the hands-on experience of our own team members, but the experience of our audience members as well.
 My goal is to provide you with the best information about electric scooters possible.
 You can see all of my posts in my articles archive.